zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Wed-Thu, 5/5-6
+Fri, May 7 / Mon, May 10
 ==================

 Agenda
 ---------
-**Objective:** Prove what you know about SHM and waves.

-1. Introduce the [Final Exam Review Packet][rev]
-2. Take the Paper and [Computer][test] portions of the Test
-3. Worktime on the Final Exam Review
+**Objective:** Be introduced to the field of *electrostatics*.

+1. As you come into the room, ***PLEASE DO NOT TOUCH THE LAB EQUIPMENT***
+2. Do the Electrostatics Stations!

-**If absent:** Please email me so that we can schedule a time to make up your test.
+**If absent:** Please email me so that we can figure out a way for you to get the information from the Lab Stations that you missed.

 <!--
 **If absent**: Please make every effort to join us on Zoom during class time.